Evolution of circumstellar discs in young star-forming regions: Results

+In observations, the Q parameter can greatly vary depending on stellar membership.
+Regions with lower Q, such as Corona Australis \citep{parker2014b}, Cygnus OB2 \citep{wright2014}, and Taurus \citep{cartwright2004} are highly substructured.
+In observations of star-forming regions, Q might vary depending on membership uncertainty \citep{parker2012}.
+This leads to regions with more than one Q value, such as Corona Australis, Chamaeleon, the ONC, Ophiuchus, and Upper Scorpio.

 As can be seen in Figure \ref{fig:q}, the final shapes of the clusters generated by our simulations are smoother than those of observed clusters.
-This might be caused by the fact that we do not take into account stellar winds and feedback from stellar processes, which might be important for the emergence of substructure \citep[e.g.][]{maclow2004, hansen2012, offner2015}.
-We expand on this discussion in Section \ref{sec:discussion}.

-Another way to quantify the structure of a star-forming region is by measuring its fractal dimension, $F_d$.
-In Figure \ref{fig:fdtime} we show the evolution of the fractal dimension in time for each simulation run, along with a Plummer sphere of 6000 stars and initial virial radius \SI{3}{pc} for comparison.
-The solid lines show the fractal dimension while star formation is still ongoing.
-The dotted lines show the evolution after the star formation process has ended.
-Once a region reaches a stable value of $F_d$, it remains the same up to the end of the simulation.
-We also show measured values of the fractal dimension for several observed regions.
-As with the Q parameter, when measuring the fractal dimension from observations the values might vary depending on membership, leading to regions with more than one value of $F_d$.
-In Table \ref{table:obs} we present the values of $F_d$ for all observed regions.
+The smootheness of our simulated clusters might be caused by the absence of stellar feedback \citep[as was also argued in][see also sect.\,\ref{sec:discussion}]{maclow2004, hansen2012, offner2015}.